chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

 ![requests-library-logo](https://raw.githubusercontent.com/kennethreitz/requests/master/docs/_static/requests-logo-small.png)

-### Getting Started
+## Overview

 [Gist to example code](https://gist.github.com/chriswebb09/8dbd3eadbe75ca37bcb54465e29f5749)

 If you have ever wanted to build a web-crawler, Python is a great language to use to.
 Python concise, widely installed across platforms and it has a multitude of networking and parsing related libraries for you to leverage.
 This post will go over the beginnings of building a webcrawler, the functionality that scrapes urls from sites.
 For this example, I’m going to be using the [Requests](http://docs.python-requests.org/en/master/), [sys](https://docs.python.org/2/library/sys.html) and [re](https://docs.python.org/2/library/re.html) libraries.

+### Installing Prerequisites

+If you don’t have lots of experience working HTTP or Python, Requests is a great library to get started.
+If the Requests library isn't already installed on your machine go ahead a do that using pip:

+{% highlight bash linenos %}
+pip install requests
+{% endhighlight %}

+## Python Modules

 ### Requests

 The people behind [Requests](http://docs.python-requests.org/en/master/) call it HTTP for Humans, and that’s exactly what it is.
 It’s one the of most beautiful works of code that I have come across.
 It is eminently readable and logically constructed.
 There's actually a word to describe this in the python community: Pythonic

 A good definition for Pythonic that I've come across is:

 _Exploiting the features of the Python language to produce code that is clear, concise and maintainable.Pythonic means code that doesn't just get the syntax right but that follows the conventions of the Python community and uses the language in the way it is intended to be used._

-If you don’t have lots of experience working HTTP or Python, Requests is a great library to get started.
-If the Requests library isn't already installed on your machine go ahead a do that using pip:

-{% highlight bash linenos %}
-pip install requests
-{% endhighlight %}

 ### sys